-The Serbian tennis champion Novak Djokovic has become a perfectly likely hero in the international movement against Covid-19 vaccinations after his weeks-long battle with Australian officials ahead of the Australian Open.
-The champion was successfully deported this week after Australia’s immigration minister canceled his visa in the public interest.
+The Serbian tennis champion Novak Djokovic has become a perfectly likely hero in the international movement against Covid-19 vaccinations after his battle with Australian officials ahead of the Australian Open.
+The all-time great was successfully deported this week after Australia’s immigration minister canceled his visa in the public interest.
 French officials are now saying that unless he reverses course and gets vaccinated between now and May he will be similarly banned from the French Open.

 Rather, this tension is about a fundamental disagreement over how to engage with Western modernity, arising from a Christian part of the world that has never been wholly Western.
-It’s a conflict that also highlights Orthodoxy’s ongoing problem with rogue holy men, who seem to inevitably take the side of the most difficult and destructive.
+It’s a conflict that also highlights Orthodoxy’s ongoing problem with “rogue holy men,” who seem to inevitably take the side of the most difficult and destructive.